 3. Newton's Third Law of Motion

-a.
-A block is placed n a tabletop.
-Two equal and opposite forces are shown, F and -F. These two forces are exerted by the block and the table one each other.
-What the action is and what the reaction depends on which body is being considered.
+Figure A: A block is placed on a tabletop.
+Two equal and opposite forces are shown, F and -F. These two forces are exerted by the block and the table on each other.
+What the action is and what the reaction depends on depends upon which body is being considered.
 If we take the tabletop as the body, then F is the action and -F the reaction.
 The action is the force on the body under consideration, while the reaction is the force by the body on some other body.

-b.
-A hammer is driving a peg into the ground.
+Figure B: A hammer is driving a peg into the ground.
 The two bodies are in contact only during a short interval, and both of them may be moving together.
-At any instant during a short interval during contact, the action and reaction are equal even if the peg is being driven into the ground.
-If the hammer is taken as the body, the action is -F and the reaction by the hammer is F. On the other hand, if the peg is taken as the body, the action on it is F and the reaction by it is -F. There is also another pair of action-reaction forces between the peg and the ground, but we are talking only the hammer-peg pair of bodies.
+At any instant during a short interval of contact, the action and reaction are equal, even if the peg is being driven into the ground.
+If the hammer is taken as the body, the action is -F and the reaction by the hammer is F. On the other hand, if the peg is taken as the body, the action on it is F and the reaction by it is -F. (There is also another pair of action-reaction forces between the peg and the ground, but we are talking only the hammer-peg pair of bodies.)

-e.
-Two magnets with their north poles are facing each other.
+Figure E: Two magnets with their north poles are facing each other.
 In magnetism, like poles repel each other.
-The repulsive force exerted by on magnet on the other is equal and opposite to the repulsive force exerted by the second magnet on the first.
+The repulsive force exerted by one magnet on the other is equal and opposite to the repulsive force exerted by the second magnet on the first.
 This is true even if one magnet is stronger than the other.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.